Navtej Singh Johar v. Union of India: Political parties and organisations

 The largest constituent party of the National Democratic Alliance, a right-wing coalition, currently having a majority in the Lok Sabha (House of the People), the Bharatiya Janata Party (BJP), was one of the few parties which officially stayed silent on the verdict.
 Several party members did express their personal opinions on the subject, including the BJP spokesperson G. V. L. Narasimha Rao, who said that any decision on the matter "takes in sync with the jurisprudential developments on gay rights the world over would be welcome".
 Meanwhile, Subramanian Swamy, a Rajya Sabha (Council of the States) member of the BJP, attacked the decision, questioning if the court will legalise sexual intercourse with animals in the name of personal liberty.
 He was of the view that the decision could be overruled "[i]f it leads to excesses, including paedophilia, gay bars, increase in HIV cases, etc." The Prime Minister of India, Narendra Modi, has a record of saying relatively little about LGBT rights compared to other socio-political issues, and refused to comment on the same.

 The right-wing organisation Rashtriya Swayamsevak Sangh conveyed its agreement with the court's verdict as it didn't believe homosexuality was a crime, but did label the orientation as "unnatural".
 In January 2018, the BJP's coalition partner, the Shiv Sena had supported legalisation, with its member and a member of parliament in Lok Sabha for Mumbai South, Arvind Sawant Ganpat saying, "They have the right to live the way they want.
 What can we say on it."

+Hindu and Muslim religious groups had chosen not to oppose the decriminalization of homosexuality in court; while three Christian groups viz.
+Apostolic Alliance of Churches, the Utkal Christian Council, and Trust God Ministries, argued in favour of Section 377 during the hearings.
+All India Muslim Personal Law Board, an NGO representing the legal interests of Muslims, had urged the government to take a stand against the scrapping of Section 377; and after the court's verdict said that, “Legalizing homosexuality is against Indian values and culture.
+No religion allows immorality.
+The government must pass a bill to protect the rights of women as they are the major victims of legalised homosexuality.”

 The largest opposition party in India, the Indian National Congress of the United Progressive Alliance, issued a statement welcoming the ruling.
 The organisation remarked that the judgement should bring about "the beginning of a more equal and inclusive society".
 This was in contrast to its previous objection in the same case in 2009 when it was in government during the initial Naz Foundation case, stating that gay sex was 'immoral' and that it cannot be decriminalised.